Part 3. Local Emergency Management.

 (5) To coordinate the voluntary registration of functionally and medically fragile persons in need of assistance during an emergency either through a registry established by this subdivision or by the State.
 All records, data, information, correspondence, and communications relating to the registration of persons with special needs or of functionally and medically fragile persons obtained pursuant to this subdivision are confidential and are not a public record pursuant to G.S.
 132-1 or any other applicable statute, except that this information shall be available to emergency response agencies, as determined by the local emergency management director.
 This information shall be used only for the purposes set forth in this subdivision.

 (g) County Eligibility for State and Federal Financial Assistance. - Each county which establishes an emergency management agency pursuant to State standards and which meets requirements for local plans and programs may be eligible to receive State and federal financial assistance, including State and federal funding appropriated for emergency management planning and preparedness, and for the maintenance and operation of a county emergency management program.
 Such financial assistance is subject to an appropriation being made for this purpose.
 Where the appropriation does not allocate appropriated funds among counties, the amount allocated to each county shall be determined annually by the Division.
 The size of this allocation shall be based in part on the degree to which local plans and programs meet State standards and requirements promulgated by the Division, including those relating to professional competencies of local emergency management personnel.
 However, in making an allocation determination, the Division shall, where appropriate, take into account the fact that a particular county may lack sufficient resources to meet the standards and requirements promulgated by the Division.
 (1951, c.
 1016, s.
 6; 1953, c.
 1099, s.
 4; 1957, c.
 950, s.
 2; 1959, c.
 337, s.
 5; 1973, c.
 620, s.
 9; 1975, c.
 734, ss.
 12, 14, 16; 1977, c.
 848, s.
 2; 1979, 2nd Sess., c.
 1310, s.
 2; 1995, c.
 509, ss.
 126, 127; 2009-196, s.
 2; 2009-225, s.
 2; 2012-12, s.
-1(b).)
+1(b); 2019-250, s.
+3.2.)